Permadelete

 - TBayAreaPat reviewed Permadelete

-Permadelete is Free, Open Source, and aims to be a simple amusing way to delete shred files and folders.
-It nicely gives you a choice of how many times you want to overwrite, and it provides a link to the site which explains their method.
-Those who are technically attuned to the methods may wish that they would use the method names vs explanation, and may prefer Eraser program.
-Many people may want to overwrite an entire disk drive and this program doesn't provide an "easy button" to do so,...
+Permadelete is Free, Open Source, and aims to be an amusing way to delete shred files and folders.
+Somewhat obsolete in providing a choice of how many times you want to overwrite erased files, since that's only useful on hdd not ssd.
+On ssd, the file is just deleted.
+It provides a link to the site which explains their method.
+Many people may want to overwrite an entire disk drive and this program doesn't provide an "easy button" to do so, however, the programs KillDisk and Hardwipe do....

 - tuva-hayabi replied to a comment / review on Permadelete